 Eligibility Criteria For Misdiagnosis Claims

-To be eligible to claim compensation for a misdiagnosis, your case would have to meet the criteria below.
+To be eligible to make a misdiagnosis claim, your case would have to meet certain criteria:

-3. You must have suffered avoidable harm due to the breach.
+- You suffered avoidable harm due to the breach.

-To find out whether you would be eligible to make a medical negligence misdiagnosis claim, you can contact our advisors.
-They would be able to check your case free of charge.
+To find out whether you’re eligible to make a medical misdiagnosis claim, you can contact our advisors for free either online or by calling us.

 How Long Do I Have To Make A Misdiagnosis Claim?